aidenbradley/Drupal-Test-Support/documentation/readme_installs.md

 ## Strict Configuration
 During some test runs, you may run into schema errors when importing configuration.
 [Although not recommended](https://www.drupal.org/node/2391795), you can disable strict schema checks when importing configuration.

 Schema errors can often happen when other dependent configuration files haven't been imported.
-It may be the case that your test does not explicitly need them.
+It may be the case that your test does not explicitly need them, so strict config schema checks may not matter under test.
 For this reason, we provide two fluent methods to enable or disable strict schema checks.

 The methods to enable and disable the strict schema config checks are found inside the [InstallsExportedConfig](./tests/src/Traits/Installs/InstallsExportedConfig.php) trait
 ### Enabling strict schema checks